candidelabs/candide-mobile-app/README.md

 ## Acknowledgement

-We would like to thank [Optimism Community Governance](https://community.optimism.io/docs/governance) providing the intial support for this project.
+We would like to thank [Optimism Community Governance](https://community.optimism.io/docs/governance) for providing the initial support for this project.

 ## License
 Candide Wallet is available under the GNU General Public License v3.0 license.